thiswillbeyourgithub/LiTOY-aka-List-that-Outlives-You/README.md

 TODO and planned features:
 ======
-* gui: the logs should be open as a subwindow and not accessible via the menu
-* gui: ability to change font size dynamically, using findChildren
-* gui: browser: right click to open an edit window with all fields
+* gui: browser: right click to open an edit window with all fields + also useful when reviewing
 * gui: browser: ctrl+f to focus on search field
-* gui: browser: ability to delete several entries at once
 * gui: remove stretch on the side and add spacers instead
-* gui: logs: auto scroll down
 * gui: add: show full card in log + ability to add file directly
-* gui: settings
+* gui: settings: save
-* gui: reviews
+* gui: reviewer

 * detect channel name of youtube video
 * use lazy import to speed up